xellosgit/weather/README.md

     - Supports both English (`en`) and Ukrainian (`uk`) languages.
     - Weather data and interface labels change based on the selected language.

-11. **Day/Night Theme Toggle** 🌗:
+11. **Day/Night weather switch** 🌗:
-    - Users can switch between a light ("day") and dark ("night") mode for better visibility based on their preference.
+    - Users have the option to switch the weather display to either day or night mode.

 ---